aws-samples/amazon-transcribe-live-call-analytics/lca-genesys-audiohook-stack/README.md

 # Genesys Cloud - AudioHook Sample Service

 ## Introduction
-This repo contains code to showcase a sample service that implements the Genesys AudioHook protocol.
+This repo contains code to showcase a sample service that implements the [Genesys AudioHook](https://help.mypurecloud.com/articles/audiohook-integration-overview/) protocol.
 The implementation includes the following:
 1. ingestion of audio stream from Genesys Cloud via Audiohook protocol
 2. transcription of audio stream to text using Amazon Transcribe streaming SDK
 3. integration of transcriptions with Live Call Analytics (LCA) sample solution

+> **IMPORTANT**
+>
+> The code in this repository is provided as a sample blueprint to get started building an AudioHook server and test protocol compliance.
+> It does not include some of the robustness and resiliency patterns that you will likely require for a production quality service.
+>

 ## Architecture
 ![Architecture Diagram](../images/lca_with_audiohook.png)